kailash-manasarovar/statement/docs/timeline/2025/january.md

 - He had no reason to say such a thing, and I never said anything remotely like this.
 - He was, however, using the exact words of Winston May, Tottenham rape-gang leader, that I had mentioned in my [2015 police statement](../2011-to-2020/2015.md#statement-to-the-metropolitan-police) that the whole of Spain and North London seemed to be leering over while I wrote it.
 - She told him to say this, Lucy did, didn't she, and he had no idea it had come from a known pedophile rape-gang leader as part of an official witnesses Metropolitan police statement about North London rape-gangs.
+- Of course, Winston May said this about little white posh girls all the time, because that's how much money he had been promised for sedating, gang-raping, and filming us.

 ## I report hacking, drugging, poisoning, illicit filming, and everything else contained in this statement to the Metropolitan police